 Surprisingly, a new lighthouse was not built at the end of the war and the Lighthouse Board did not have plans to rebuild one despite input from ship captains on the necessity of a visible light.
 In 1871, however, construction on a third lighthouse did finally begin.
 The new tower was built on a 15-acre site north of the Oregon Inlet.
 The lighthouse became operational on October 1, 1872 and was equipped with a first-order Fresnel lens.
 It wasn’t until 1932 that the light was electrified and in 1953, the site was taken under the control of the National Park Service.

-The Bodie Island Light Station will be open for climbing for the 2019 season from Friday, April 19th through Monday, October 14th.
+The Bodie Island Light Station is open for climbing during the summer months.
 On the opening day, lighthouse climbs are free of charge but the normal admission is $10.00 for adults.
 Tickets are only $5.00 for seniors over 62, children under 11 and those with disabilities.
-Tickets can be purchased on-site and climbs run every 20 minutes beginning at 9:00 AM with the last tour departing at 4:30 PM.
-Be sure to review the NPS website for weight and height restrictions and other safety rules.
+Climb tickets are available on a first come, first served basis and can only be purchased from www.recreation.gov.
+Tickets go on sale at 7am for that day's climbs only.
+Tickets may only be purchased on the same day of your intended climb.

 Did you know?
 After years of being too unsafe for climbers, a multi-year renovation completed in 2013 opened the lighthouse up to the public for self-guided climbs.